What is UPJ Obstruction? Treatment of UPJ obstruction.

-A variety of open surgery procedures have been performed , the most common being the Anderson-Hynes dismembered pyeloplasty, which has a high success rate, as much as 95% and is therefore used as a barometer to compare the utility of less invasive techniques.
-Pyeloplasty have been performed laparoscopically since 1993.
+A variety of open surgical procedures have been performed, the most common being the Anderson-Hynes dismembered pyeloplasty, which has a high success rate, as much as 95% and is therefore used as a barometer to compare the utility of less invasive techniques.
+Pyeloplasty has been performed laparoscopically since 1993.
 Today, laparoscopic pyeloplasty is most often performed robotically using the DaVinci Robot with success rates that are equivalent to open procedures.

 What Complications May Arise if UPJ Obstruction is not treated?

 Patients with UPJ obstruction are at increased risk for developing kidney stones.
-Urinary infection has been proposed to cause kidney stones in patients with UPJ obstruction.
+A urinary infection has been proposed to cause kidney stones in patients with UPJ obstruction.
 Urinary infections should be treated appropriately.

-Sometimes kidney stones may need to be addressed before or after pyeloplasty depending on particular situation.
+Sometimes kidney stones may need to be addressed before or after pyeloplasty depending on the particular situation.